hussnainwc/LaravelVueApp/readme.md

-#Dependencies
+# Dependencies

-Install node js then test with node -v
+Install node js

+test installation with `node -v`

+Install composer

-Install composer then test with composer -V (capital)
+test installation with `composer -V`

-#Database if you need it
+# Database if you need it

 Install mysql server 5, or 8

-If you pick 8 make sure during installation you pick legacy password
+If you pick 8 make sure during installation you pick legacy password (laravel doesn't have support for version 8's password)

 Install mysql workbench or php myadmin whatever you like

-#Steps
+# Steps

 cd to the project directory and run

-npm install

-composer install

-Rename .env.example to .env
+`npm install`

+`composer install`

+`mv .env.example .env`

-php artisan key:generate
+`php artisan key:generate`

-#Database Steps
+# Database Steps

 Run your mysql server